 Winston-Salem, N.C.
 27109

-Knollwood Baptist Church, at the address above.To send flowers to the family of Marvin Gentry, please visit Tribute Store
+Knollwood Baptist Church, at the address above.To send flowers to the family or plant a tree in memory of Marvin Gentry, please visit Tribute Store